The Home Page & Rule-based Curation

 We work hard to find all the best content, and we aim to be the most extensive resource out there.
 Sometimes that means, for instance, having a lot of blogs, or adding posts about minor league promotions, or adding 8 individual post-game interview videos at the same time.
 Curation allows us to follow the content wherever it takes us, while still providing what is at the core of the Aggregator sites, an easy-to-digest up-to-date high-quality list of links.

 An important distinction to make about Our List is that we don't hand-pick items for this list.
 Their inclusion isn't specifically an endorsement nor an assertion of quality.
-Instead we create rules that limit certain content in an effort to make the best use of limited real estate on the front page, the most used page on each of our sites.
+Instead we create rules that limit certain content in an effort to make the best use of limited real estate on the front page, the most viewed page at all of our sites.

-There are no hard and fast rules, but here are some circumstances in which an item might be held off Our List and why:
+There are no hard and fast rules, but here are some circumstances in which an item might be held off the home page and why:

 We're less confident in an item's quality when we don't find an author or show or some type of context for the content.
 There are times when, despite not discovering attribution, our crawler is confident that an item should be added to the site (enough other criteria are met), but does not feel confident enough to add it to the main list.
 These criteria are set on a source-by-source basis.

 Link Dump is the generic term for a post that lists links, typically revolving around a single subject or theme, with brief descriptions and/or recommendations.
-The Aggregator sites themselves fulfil the function of a Link Dump, more or less, which make them somewhat redundant.
+The Aggregator sites themselves fulfil the function of a Link Dump, more or less, which make them somewhat redundant on our front page.
 We LOVE Link Dumps, but having a list of links (us) with a link to a list of links?
-We think the real estate can be better put to use.
+We think the scarce real estate on the front page can be better utilized.

 Radio & Video

-These often come in bunches and would flood the main list.
+These often come in bunches and would flood the front page.
 Especially post-game, these can come 5, or even 10 at a time.
 They overwhelm the top of the page and push other content way down the list.
 Find them on their respective Radio and Video pages or in their modules on the front page.

-As far as blogs go, we want to add as many established team-centric blogs as possible to the Aggregator sites so some are limited in order to keep blogs proportional to other types of content.
-Blogs are the most likely source-type to become disproportionate, because there are many great ones, and we love adding them.
+As far as blogs and podcasts go, we want to add as many established team-centric ones as possible to each Aggregator site so some are limited in order to keep blogs proportional to other types of content.
+Blogs used to be the most likely source-type to become disproportionate (now it’s podcasts), because there are many great ones, and we love adding them.

 The Reference Post

-Another type of content we run into fairly often is a blog post or article at one source that simply refers (or has embedded media) to a radio or podcast appearance at another source.
-Again, this is useful content in a vacuum, but we likely have the clip or podcast in its respective section at its respective Aggregator site and in this context the content is somewhat redundant.
+Another type of content we run into fairly often is a blog post or article at one source that simply refers (or has embedded media) to a radio or podcast appearance or an article at another source.
+Again, this is useful content for the users of that site, but we likely have the clip or podcast in its respective section at its respective Aggregator site and in this context the content is somewhat redundant.